parsingphase/parsingphase.github.io/mastodon/index.md

 [Fedifinder](https://fedifinder.glitch.me/) will also generate a similar list, with slightly different options.

-At the moment, it's worth repeating the search and import every few days, as more and more twitter users move and share their Mastodon accounts.
+At the moment, it's worth repeating the search and import every few days, as more and more Twitter users move and share their Mastodon accounts.

 To make yourself findable by these tools (and by your Twitter friends), add your full account name